More people from India are traveling abroad, particularly to the US

 In 2022, India became for the first time Asia’s highest source of international travelers, according to tourism consultancy IPK International.
 International travelers from India in 2022 exceeded those of China, South Korea, and Japan, the company said.

 The U.S. tourism sector has taken note.
-"New markets like India may offset (other countries) and help us grow in the long run," said Geoff Freeman, chairman of the U.S. Travel Association.
+"New markets like India may offset (other countries) and help us grow in the long run," said Geoff Freeman, CEO of the U.S. Travel Association.

 The United States will open two new consulates in India in the cities of Bengaluru and Ahmedabad, according to a joint statement from President Joe Biden and Modi.